 The Beaver Dam Eye Study was initially funded in 1987.
 A private census was conducted and the study population of approximately 6,000 people aged 43 through 84 years living in the city and township of Beaver Dam, Wisconsin were identified.
 To date, there have been over 300 publications describing the prevalence and incidence of visual loss, age-related macular degeneration, and cataract and associated risk factors.
 Follow-up examinations have continued and are based at facilities in the Beaver Dam Community Hospital.

-The Ocular Epidemiology group also provides retinal photo grading support to major national and international studies such as the Atherosclerosis Risk in Communities (ARIC) study, the Multi-Ethnic Study of Atherosclerosis (MESA) and the National Health and Nutrition Examination Survey (NHANES).
+The Ocular Epidemiology Research Group also provides retinal photo grading support to major national and international studies such as the Atherosclerosis Risk in Communities (ARIC) study, the Multi-Ethnic Study of Atherosclerosis (MESA) and the National Health and Nutrition Examination Survey (NHANES).
 It has researched the relationship between aging and macular degeneration, and related gender-specific issues.
 Overall findings have included the suggestion of a relation between hormone replacement therapy and age-related macular degeneration (AMD), and elucidation of possible genetic factors for AMD and cataracts.
 The methods deployed in these studies have been adapted by epidemiological and medical researchers worldwide.